sitegeist/git-hooks/README.md

 ```

 ## CLI
-Change into your package directory which contains your local `.git/` repository and run:
+`cd` into your target directory which contains your local `.git/` repository and run hook.

 ``` bash
 hook
 ```